Sansossio/aluxion-development/README.md

 ## Run

 ### Run services
+This project needs to have a database in postgres and a smtp server, in this case I have used a smtp mock to simplify.
+Just use:
 ```sh
 docker-compose up -d
 ```

 ### Run project
 Install dependencies and then use VsCode launch.